-“You could even consider taking your pooch to a dog-friendly pool or lido this summer, if you want to take them swimming without the added risk of blue-green algae poisoning.”
+“You could even consider taking your pooch to a dog-friendly pool or lido t, if you want to take them swimming without the added risk of blue-green algae poisoning.”

 What should you do if your dog has encountered blue-green algae?